When was the last time you’ve stepped into one of Silicon Valley’s top-tier data centers?

 Not only does this protect the cables inside from being damaged, but it also makes installation easier because all of the necessary wires are already connected and enclosed in one place.

-It’s fairly obvious that IT and computing will need a variety of custom cable assembly options to power their servers and machines to keep the internet up and running for the rest of the world.
+It’s fairly obvious that IT and computing will need a variety of custom cable assembly options to power the servers and machines to keep the internet up and running for the rest of the world.
 But here are three other industries that rely on custom cable assembly just as much.

 The average airplane has anywhere from 40 to 320 miles of cables, each sending a different signal to a different piece of the plane.

-Each of these components requires specific power levels or communication to make them work.
+Each of these components require specific power levels or communication to make them work.
 You wouldn’t want to use the same cable setup for the cable lights as you would the landing gear, because they have different signals and voltage requirements.

 Plus, with all of this cable, grouping your wires together for one component reduces the risk of human error and catastrophic system failure.